 Enforcing CC&Rs & Rules.
 The ability of an association to enforce its CC&Rs is well established.
 CC&Rs are enforceable equitable servitudes and, unless the CC&Rs state otherwise, can be enforced by the association.
 (Civ.
-Code §5975(a).)
+Code § 5975(a).)
 Moreover, associations have a duty to enforce their governing documents.
 (Nahrstedt v.
 Lakeside Village.)
-If a board fails to enforce them, members can go into court to to compel enforcement.
+If a board fails to enforce them, members can go to court to compel enforcement.
 (Ekstrom v.
 Marquesa.)

 Rule Adoption Procedure.
 Once authority for adopting rules has been established, boards of directors must follow a specific process for enacting rules.

 Authority to Fine.
 If an association has authority to adopt rules, the ability to enforce those rules using monetary penalties (fines) is implied.
 The court of appeal in a 1995 case, addressed the point.
 The plaintiff in the case had challenged the association's authority to fine pointing out the CC&Rs did not grant the association the power to impose fines.
 The court did not dispute plaintiff's assertion but, instead, noted the governing documents gave the association the authority to enact rules and concluded: